Washington vs. UCLA NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Washington has combined with its opponents to score more than 55 points only twice this season.
+- Washington has combined with its opponents to score more than 55 points only two times this year.

-- Saturday's total is 5.0 points lower than the two team's combined 60 points per game average.
+- UCLA's games have gone over 55 points in four of six chances this season.

+- The two teams combine to score 60 points per game, five more than the total in this contest.

-- This contest's total is 8.9 points above the 46.1 these two squads combine to surrender per game this season.
+- This contest's total is 8.9 points greater than the 46.1 these two squads combine to surrender per game this season.

-- The average total in Huskies games this season is 52.8, 2.2 points fewer than Saturday's total of 55 .
+- Huskies games have an average total of 52.8 points this season, 2.2 fewer than Saturday's over/under.

 - The 55-point over/under for this game is 7.9 points below the 62.9 points per game average total in Bruins games this season.